 Angie and Kyle can be found serving their beer and chatting with guests at their outdoor farm brewery tasting room on Saturdays and Sundays, 1-6, weather permitting.
 They’ve also partnered with Allium Pizza, which serves artisan, Italian wood-fired pizza, to be enjoyed with any of Sansanoa’s beers.
 If you can’t make it out to the farm, their gorgeous bottles can be found in our beer section, with a wide selection of options to choose from.

 Since the brewery opened in 2017, we’ve always had a plethora of Sasanoa beer options at Rising Tide.
 Right now, we have Sasanoa’s Volume 1 Saison, Back River Farmhouse Ale, Hop Barn, Tiny Farm, Big Island Saison, and Lime Basil.
-Learn more about Sasanoa on their website: Sasanoa Brewing.
+Learn more about Sasanoa on their website: Sasanoa Brewing

 #LincolnLocal Straw’s Farm has been a steward of conserved Newcastle farmland since 1981.
 Straw’s has been a major part of the Rising Tide Co-op family since they began selling their milk here, in 1987.
 Started by Lee Straw, this MOFGA certified, diversified livestock farm is now owned and run by Lee and his son, Aran.

 In addition to the A2 certified organic Jersey milk and eggs we sell at the co-op, the folks at Straw’s raise pigs and are well known for their sheep.
 Lee’s been raising sheep for 5 decades and has passed the tradition down to Aran.
 The sheep are grazed on Straw’s pasture and on the neighboring

 Straw’s dairy herd is small and is milked once a day, in the morning.
-If you’re ever within earshot of the farm when Lee brings the cows into milk, you’ll definitely hear him calling his milking herd into the parlor.
+If you’re ever within earshot of the farm when Lee brings the cows in to milk, you’ll definitely hear him calling his milking herd into the parlor.
 In addition to being certified organic, these Jerseys are specially bred to produce only the A2 protein, making their milk more easily digested.